 And if no such rule could be found?
 “Turn it off!” would be the developers’ battle cry!

 Dan got off the conference call and opened up another TAC case online for the RMA.
-As he waited for the callback, he set his LinkedIn profile to “looking for opportunities” and replied to a few of the more promising recruiter spams.
+As he waited for the callback, he set “looking for opportunities” in his linkedin for salespeople profile and replied to a few of the more promising recruiter spams.

 Dan had no idea, of course, that his eventual replacement was going to be as clueless and hapless as he was.
 Dan also didn’t know the name of the nuclear reactor that guy used to work for, or the name of the GRU agent that had found the holes in that facility’s perimeter security.